At Home Group (HOME) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from HOME as it approaches its next earnings report date.

-It is also important to note the recent changes to analyst estimates for HOME.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for HOME.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 13.53% lower.
-HOME is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+HOME is currently sporting a Zacks Rank of #3 (Hold).

 Investors should also note HOME's current valuation metrics, including its Forward P/E ratio of 23.71.
-This represents a premium compared to its industry's average Forward P/E of 17.04.
+For comparison, its industry has an average Forward P/E of 16.09, which means HOME is trading at a premium to the group.

-Also, we should mention that HOME has a PEG ratio of 0.64.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Retail - Home Furnishings stocks are, on average, holding a PEG ratio of 1.54 based on yesterday's closing prices.
+It is also worth noting that HOME currently has a PEG ratio of 0.64.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Home Furnishings was holding an average PEG ratio of 1.61 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report